leicaflorian/form_observer/README.md

 	```

 ## Compatibility
-The library fully compatible with ALL browsers newer or equal to IE9
+The library is fully compatible with ALL browsers >= IE9